VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/overview.md

 * Replacement for InfluxDB and OpenTSDB, which uses lower amounts of RAM, CPU and disk;
 * Cost-efficient alternative for DataDog.

-We are glad to announce the availability of Cloud VictoriaMetrics simply create your account and pay via card or AWS Marketplace - [try it right now](https://cloud.victoriametrics.com/signIn)!
+We are glad to announce general availability of Managed VictoriaMetrics – [try it right now](https://cloud.victoriametrics.com/signUp?utm_source=website&utm_campaign=docs_overview) and get $200 of credits!

-Cloud VictoriaMetrics allows users running VictoriaMetrics at AWS without the need to perform typical DevOps tasks such as proper configuration, monitoring, logs collection, access protection, software updates, backups, etc.
+Managed VictoriaMetrics allows users to run Enterprise version of VictoriaMetrics, hosted on AWS, without the need to perform typical
+DevOps tasks such as proper configuration, monitoring, logs collection, access protection, software updates, backups, etc.

-We run Cloud VictoriaMetrics instances in our environment at AWS while providing easy-to-use endpoints for data ingestion and querying.
-And the VictoriaMetrics team takes care of optimal configuration and software maintenance.
+We run Managed VictoriaMetrics instances in our environment on AWS and provide easy-to-use endpoints for data ingestion and querying.
+The VictoriaMetrics team takes care of optimal configuration and software maintenance.

-Cloud VictoriaMetrics comes with the following features:
+Managed VictoriaMetrics comes with the following features:

-* It can be used as a Managed Prometheus - just configure Prometheus or vmagent to write data to Cloud VictoriaMetrics and then use the provided endpoint as a Prometheus datasource in Grafana;
+* It can be used as a Managed Prometheus - just configure Prometheus or vmagent to write data to Managed VictoriaMetrics and then use the provided endpoint as a Prometheus datasource in Grafana;
-* Every Cloud VictoriaMetrics instance runs in an isolated environment, so instances cannot interfere with each other;
+* Every Managed VictoriaMetrics instance runs in an isolated environment, so instances cannot interfere with each other;
-* Cloud VictoriaMetrics instance can be scaled up or scaled down in a few clicks;
+* Managed VictoriaMetrics instance can be scaled up or scaled down in a few clicks;
 * Automated backups;
-* Pay only for the actually used compute resources - instance type, disk and network.
+* Pay only for the actually used resources - instance type, disk and network.